faradayio/numbers/_posts/2010-04-09-treehuggers-best-of-green-awards-hit-home.markdown

 The work we do here is fairly diverse, so it’s nice when somebody captures it succinctly.
 TreeHugger’s summary observed:

-> Offering credit and debit cards and carbon offsets, funding several small-scale renewable energy projects such as methane digesters and farmer-owned wind turbines, and also doing some interesting carbon reporting – most recently one on the [carbon footprint of food](http://attachments.brighterplanet.com/press_items/local_copies/52/original/carbon_foodprint_wp.pdf?1264533289)  which clarified some important aspects of the impact of food miles – Brighter Planet’s products, projects and services stood out this year.
+> "Offering credit and debit cards and carbon offsets, funding several small-scale renewable energy projects such as methane digesters and farmer-owned wind turbines, and also doing some interesting carbon reporting – most recently one on the [carbon footprint of food](http://attachments.brighterplanet.com/press_items/local_copies/52/original/carbon_foodprint_wp.pdf?1264533289)  which clarified some important aspects of the impact of food miles – Brighter Planet’s products, projects and services stood out this year."

 Many of our friends and allies were recognized in the Best of Green awards as well.
 Congrats for your well-deserved wins: